Episode 412: How to Integrate Risk Management into Agile Projects (Free)

 Studying for your PMI Agile Cerfified Practitioner (PMI-ACP)®?
 PMI-ACP Exam Prep on your phone:

 Agile has gained popularity in part due to its ability to effectively respond to issues as they arise, improve stakeholder satisfaction, and increase focus on value-driven delivery.
 A major challenge for many project managers is knowing how to effectively plan, identify, and manage risks when using agile approaches.
+It's especially important to identify risk management critical success factors -- the things that make the most difference to effective risk management.
 This discussion addresses how to integrate proven risk management techniques with agile approaches to increase the probability of project and organizational success.

-We look at how to develop proper project risk management statements required to support agile approaches to project management and learn to apply proven risk management techniques, which every project manager should consider as part of any agile approach.
+We look at how to develop proper project risk management statements required to support agile approaches.
+Risk management in project management should be considered as part of any agile approach, and this discussion also talks about how to apply proven risk management techniques.

 Below are the first few pages of the transcript.
 The complete transcript is available to Premium subscribers only.